 From 1 July 2020, it became possible to be partially (or ‘flexibly’) furloughed, but employees could only qualify for JRS in the period 1 July to 31 October 2020 if they had been furloughed under the original JRS.
 You can read more about flexible furlough and directors on the ATT website.

-From 1 November 2020, employers are able to claim for employees who are furloughed (including flexibly furloughed) even if they have not previously been furloughed.
+Under the scheme extensions from 1 November 2020 to 30 April 2021 and 1 May 2021 to 30 September 2021, employers are able to claim for employees who are furloughed (including flexibly furloughed) even if they have not previously been furloughed.

 How do I make a JRS claim?